lwjohnst86/nefa-code/doc/manuscript.md

 were 18:1n-9 (36.6%), 16:0 (23.5%), 18:0 (15.2%), and
 18:2n-6 (14%).
 Raw concentration values are shown in Supplemental Table S  2.
-All individual NEFA as well as the total fraction had correlations that ranged from weak to null (r<0.3) with the basic characteristics (see Supplemental Figure S  2).
+All individual NEFA as well as the total fraction had correlations that ranged from weak to null (r<0.3) with participant characteristics (see Supplemental Figure S  2).

 ## GEE modeling

-Several associations were seen in the unadjusted GEE models (see Supplemental Figure S  3), particularly for the concentration compared to the mol% data.
-Full model adjustment (Figure  2) attenuated most of these associations, although total NEFA, 16:0, 18:1n-9, and 18:2n-6 (all as nmol/mL) had negative associations between
+A number of associations were seen in the unadjusted GEE models (see Supplemental Figure S  3), particularly for NEFA modeled as a concentration.
+Full model adjustment (Figure  2) attenuated most of these associations, although total NEFA, 16:0, 18:1n-9, and 18:2n-6 (all as nmol/mL) had negative associations with
 IGI/IR and ISSI-2.
 The magnitude of association for each of these variables was fairly consistent for each beta-cell function measure.
-For every one SD decrease in any of these three NEFA variables, there was an average predicted 8.4% lower IGI/IR and 4.1% lower ISSI-2 at each clinic visit.
-None of the NEFA variables as a mol% had any association with the outcomes.
+For every one SD increase in any of these three NEFA variables, there was an average predicted 8.4% lower IGI/IR and 4.1% lower ISSI-2 at each clinic visit.
+However, in contrast to these results using NEFA modeled as concentrations, none of the NEFA variables modeled as mol% were associated with the outcomes.
 Adjusting for TAG attenuated all associations with IGI/IR and ISSI-2 (data not shown).
 There were no significant interaction effects between time, sex, or ethnicity and the individual NEFA on any of the outcome measures (all p>0.15).
-Raw values from the GEE models are shown in Supplemental Table S  4 for unadjusted models and Supplemental Table S  3 for fully adjusted models.
+Raw values from the GEE models are shown in Supplemental Table S  3 for fully adjusted models and Supplemental Table S  4 for unadjusted models.

 ## Latent trajectory and NEFA pattern recognition

 Three latent classes were extracted from LCMM, with 118 participants in the high, 269 in the middle, and
 86
 in the low beta-cell function groups.
-The trajectories of the three groups are shown in Supplemental Figure S  4.
+The trajectories of the these groups are shown in Supplemental Figure S  4.
 These groups were used as the beta-cell function response variables in the PLS-DA analysis.
 The PLS-DA results show a very poor discriminatory ability of the NEFA composition in classifying participants into